 15.2 The arbitration will be terminated:

-- Under s.67, an award is vulnerable to challenge on the ground that the tribunal did not have substantive jurisdiction.
+- Under s.67, an award may be challenged on the ground that the tribunal did not have substantive jurisdiction.
 Challenges on this ground rare likely to be rare in family cases given that the parties expressly agree to the arbitration by signing the ARB1, thus granting the tribunal jurisdiction.

 - By s.69(2) an appeal is permissible on a point of law, but only if the agreement of all the parties to the proceedings or the leave of the court is obtained.
 Furthermore, given that one of the perceived advantages of arbitration, at least in commercial disputes, is the finality of the award, s.69 also allows the parties to agree at an earlier stage to exclude such an appeal.

-For further comment on appeals see paragraphs 86 to 96 of the Arbitration Act – Commentary here.
+For further comment on appeals see paragraphs 86 to 96 of the Arbitration Act – Commentary.